Routing Queries to Data Sources

 To get started, first we need to install the cohere library and create a Cohere client.

-We also need to import the tool definitions from the tool_def.py file.
+We also need to import the tool definitions that we’ll use in this tutorial.

 Important: the source code for tool definitions can be found here.
 Make sure to have the tool_def.py file in the same directory as this notebook for the imports to work correctly.